frida/frida-website/_i18n/en/_posts/2020-10-28-frida-14-0-released.markdown

 - Publish binaries for Fedora 33 instead of Fedora 32.
 - Publish binaries for Ubuntu 20.10.

+### Changes in 14.0.8

+- Improve jailed iOS upload reliability by adding some bi-directional communication into the upload connection.
+This is to prevent DoS protections from kicking in during gadget upload in complex remote configurations.
+Thanks [@mrmacete][]!

 [frida-compile]: https://github.com/frida/frida-compile
 [QuickJS]: https://bellard.org/quickjs/